chaosprint/glicol/README.md

 - Glicol can be used in browsers with zero-installation

+### Graph-oriented

-The basic idea (graph-oriented) of Glicol is to connect different nodes like synth modules.
+The basic idea of Glicol is to connect different nodes like synth modules.

 Two ways for connecting: `>>` and `~reference`:
 ```